France, Switzerland, UK

 Cycle approx 96 km (60 miles)

-Our final day's cycling takes us southwest, initially through small villages and woodland before we meet the outskirts of Paris.
-Needless to say, the volume of traffic increases but our destination and the finish is in sight!
-We cycle through the Parisian streets, sweeping around the Arc de Triomphe and down the famed Champs-Elysées to our finish beneath the lofty arches of the Eiffel Tower.
-We head to our hotel and get ready for a celebration meal to mark our achievement.
+Our final day’s cycling takes us southwest, initially through small villages and woodland before we meet the outskirts of Paris.
+Needless to say, the volume of traffic increases but our mid-way destination is in sight!
+We cycle through the Parisian streets around the Arc de Triomphe and down the famed Champs-Elysées to the lofty arches of the Eiffel Tower.
+We head to our hotel and get ready for a celebration meal to mark the group’s achievement.
 Night hotel.